torvalds/linux/Documentation/devicetree/bindings/writing-bindings.rst

 ==========

 - DO make 'compatible' properties specific.
 DON'T use wildcards in compatible strings.
-DO use fallback compatibles when devices are the same as or a subset of prior implementations.
+DO use fallback compatibles when devices are the same as or a superset of prior implementations.
 DO add new compatibles in case there are new features or bugs.

 - DO use a vendor prefix on device-specific property names.
 Consider if properties could be common among devices of the same class.
 Check other